What is Finasteride, and Which Finasteride is Best?

 Finasteride topicals include gels, liquid solutions, and liquid sprays.
 Foams are available as well.

-A previous post centered on the best topical finasteride dosage determined that finasteride has a highly-sensitive and dose-dependent response curve.
-0.01 mg of finasteride barely reduces any DHT, while 0.1 mg reduces almost as much DHT as 5 mg, a much larger dose.[2]https://onlinelibrary.wiley.com/doi/10.1111/jdv.17738 1% topical formulations essentially guarantee systemic absorption.
+In other words, 0.01 mg of finasteride barely reduces any DHT, while 0.2 mg reduces almost as much DHT as 5 mg, a much larger dose.[4]https://onlinelibrary.wiley.com/doi/10.1111/jdv.17738 1% topical formulations essentially guarantee systemic absorption.

 Those aiming to avoid the side effects may want to consider a formula with lower percentages of the active drug.